bp74/StageXL_Web/web/docs/wiki/juggler.md

 Of course you can do similar things with the Timer class included in dart:async, but the advantage here is that the calls are synchronized with all the other animations and time related things happening in your game.

-### Transition ###
+### Translation ###

-The Transition class also implements the Animatable class.
-This Animatable is closely related to the Transition Functions shown above and allows you to animate any arbitrary value.
+The Translation class also implements the Animatable class.
+This Animatable is closely related to the transition functions shown above and allows you to animate any arbitrary value.
 As example you could fade the volume of a sound or count up the score in your game.

     // count from 1000 to 2000 within 5.0 seconds.
-    var transition = new Transition(1000, 2000, 5.0, TransitionFunction.linear);
+    var translation = new Translation(1000, 2000, 5.0, Transition.linear);
-    transition.roundToInt = true;
+    translation.roundToInt = true;
-    transition.onUpdate = (num value) => print(value);
+    translation.onUpdate = (num value) => print(value);
-    juggler.add(transition);
+    juggler.add(translation);

 ### AnimationGroup and AnimationChain ###